When Warby Parker first announced it was going direct-to-consumer (D2C), the eyewear startup was laughed at by some in the industry.

 They took on any potential reasons their audience would hesitate to purchase and countered them with solutions.
 This way their consumers would have a harder time not converting.

-3. Launched a creative brand awareness campaign.
+3. Launch a creative brand awareness campaign.

 While the concept of Warby Parker was brilliant, they still had to find a way to get the word out about it to really make a name for themselves.